TmCrafz/nvim/README.md

 # nvim
-nvim plugins and configuration files which I am using.
+Neovim plugins and configuration files which I am using.